Skip to content

 depends_on: 'relative_dir:../database or relative_dir:../block_storage'

 That is, if envs/asia/database changes, then the envs/asia/application layer will run.
-If us-west/networking changes then the us-west/database and us-west/block_storage layer will be triggered followed by us-west/application.
+If us-west/networking changes then the us-west/database and us-west/block_storage layers will be triggered, followed by us-west/application.

 Structuring the repository this way allows for a single configuration to apply to every environment.
 Note that not all environments have the same services, only two of them have block_storage, but that is not a problem because the configuration will only apply to those services that exist.